iamfaisalkhan/CarND-Advanced-Lane-Lines/README.md

 The code for perspective transform is in `perspective_transform.py:get_warped_image (line 208)`.

 The perspective points are computed automatically by fitting a linear regression line through the left and right lanes and using the slope/intercept of these lines to compute the corners of the lane lines.
-Using the hough transformation, we compute candidate lines/points in the image and then divide these points in the left and right lane points based on the slope value.
+The hough transformation is used to compute the  candidate lines/points in the image.
+These points are further divided into the left and right lane points based on the slope value.

 ![alt text][image6]

-A RANSAC bassed linear fitting model [2] is used to compute the slope/intercept of best line passing through these points for both the left and right lanes.
+A RANSAC based linear fitting model [2] is used to compute the slope/intercept of the best line passing through these points for both the left and right lanes.

 ![alt text][image7]

-The four source points at the end of this process are visualized below.
+The four points computed at the end of this process are visualized below.
 These corner points are used as the source points for our perspective transformation.

 ![alt text][image8]

-This process is done only once on the frist frame.
+This process is done only once for the first frame and the source points are reused through the tracking session.
 However as a fall back, if the detection of these 'corner' points fail, we use static points (see `perspective_transform.py:215-235`).
 The corresponding destination points are set as follows:

 ```
 offset = img.shape[1] * .25